CS3398-Mimas-Mimes/CS3398-Mimas-F2018/README.md

 <a href="https://github.com/CS3398-Mimas-Mimes/CS3398-Mimas-F2018/tree/master/BackEnd/customer">Customer Branch.</a><br>
 - Contains codes of Customer Database
 - Currently having issues building with Travis-CI, however it builds on local machine.
-In process of figuring out why incorporation does not successfully build.
+In process of figuring out why incorporation does not successfully build (ticket in-progress, see for details).

 <a href="https://github.com/CS3398-Mimas-Mimes/CS3398-Mimas-F2018/tree/master/BackEnd/Menu">Menu Branch.</a><br>
 - Contains codes of Menu Database
 - Currently having issues building with Travis-CI, however it builds on local machine.
-In process of figuring out why incorporation does not successfully build.
+In process of figuring out why incorporation does not successfully build (ticket in-progress, see for details).

 # Travis-CI
 Auto builds with Travis-CI